jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 - The flattened version of Chained Hashing.
 - An Open Addressing Hashing.
 It puts items directly in the table.
 - An Robinhood Hashing.
 It adjusts existing items while inserting new items.

+Clustered Hashing also sacrifices constant property during deletion and lookup.
 - It adjusts other existing items during while deleting items.
+- It adjusts existing items during lookup when incremental sizing is implemented.

 Heres the visual comparison of Chained and Clustered Hashing:

 |Chained Hashing|Clustered Hashing|
 |---------------|-----------------|
 |![Chained](/img/hashing/chain.dot.png)|![Clustered](/img/hashing/cluster.dot.png) |

+I'll discuss the details of Clustered Hashing operation in the next post: [Clustered Hashing: Basic Operations](https://jasonlue.github.io/algo/2019/08/27/clustered-hashing-basic-operations.html)

 ## Lessons Learned